Content creation: Users

 The introduction of Web 2.0 made it possible for content consumers to be more involved in the generation and sharing of content.
 With the advent of digital media, the amount of user generated content, as well as the age and class range of users, has increased.
-8% of Internet users are very active in content creation and consumption.
+According to research 8% of Internet users are very active in content creation and consumption.
 Worldwide, about one in four Internet users are significant content creators, and users in emerging markets lead the world in engagement.
 Research has also found that young adults of a higher socioeconomic background tend to create more content than those from lower socioeconomic backgrounds.
 69% of American and European internet users are "spectators", who consume—but do not create—online and digital media.
 The ratio of content creators to the amount of content they generate is sometimes referred to as the 1% rule, a rule of thumb that suggests that only 1% of a forum's users create nearly all of its content.
 Motivations for creating new content may include the desire to gain new knowledge, the possibility of publicity, or simple altruism.
 Users may also create new content in order to bring about social reforms.
 However, researchers caution that in order to be effective, context must be considered, a diverse array of people must be included, and all users must participate throughout the process.

 According to a 2011 study, minorities create content in order to connect with their communities online.
 African-American users have been found to create content as a means of self-expression that was not previously available.
 Media portrayals of minorities are sometimes inaccurate and stereotypical which affects the general perception of these minorities.
 African-Americans respond to their portrayals digitally through the use of social media such as Twitter and Tumblr.
 The creation of Black Twitter has allowed a community to share their problems and ideas.